DigitalVilla/sedna/README.md

 ## Assumptions

 - Use a state management that best fits this app
-- Set app state in a way that tagging and filtering become constants ops
+- Set app state in a way that tagging and filtering become constant operations
 - Code should be written in typescript
 - Styles should use pure SASS
 - Can use components previously made by myself?